 - Attended the Cluster Council at Morley Town Hall.
 The main focus area from the agenda is to reduce pollution in Morley.
 Children have gathered ideas and created a poster to display their suggestions for the next meeting.

-- Set up a reading challenge across Key Stage two to celebrate 25 years of World Book Day and the publication of the Harry Potter Books.
-The winner class will be entered into a National competition organised by the Literacy Trust.
+- Set up a reading challenge across Key Stage two to celebrate World Book Day.
+The winning class was entered into a National competition organised by the Literacy Trust.

 The year 6 school council representatives had the opportunity to decide how to spend a grant from Asda.
 They all agreed that new outdoor equipment would be a good way to spend the money.
 They created a wish list and considered all different ages when choosing the different items for their wish list.